firedrakeproject/firedrake/docs/source/extruded-meshes.rst

     V = FunctionSpace(mesh, elt)

 will give a continuous, scalar-valued function space.
-The resulting space is contains functions which vary linearly in the horizontal direction and linearly in the vertical direction.
+The resulting space contains functions which vary linearly in the horizontal direction and linearly in the vertical direction.

 The degree and continuity may differ; for example